 Stroller Rentals

-There are stroller rentals available if you forget to bring your own!
-They have both double and single strollers.
-You will need to pay a $10 refundable deposit if you wish to rent.
+If you forget to bring your own, stroller rentals are available!
+They have double and single strollers.
+You must pay a $10 refundable deposit if you wish to rent.

 You can also rent a wheelchair if needed!